What’s the difference between a sign and a symptom?

 A sign is something that can be observed externally, while a symptom is felt internally.

-You will find here many signs which indicates underlying HHT conditions.
-If you recognise one or several of these signs, perhaps it’s time to have the conversation of HHT with your doctor.
+You will find here many signs & symptoms which indicates underlying HHT conditions.
+If you recognise one or several of these signs & symptoms, perhaps it’s time to have the conversation of HHT with your doctor.

 Very often, patients may not experience any alarming symptoms until adulthood.
 This makes the disorder very difficult to diagnose.